Last modified June 11, 2026

 Creating a client certificate in automation

-which provides the permissions required to create a workload cluster certificate.
-Bind this role to your service account in the namespace of the organization owning the workload cluster, to grant the required permissions.
-The access control user interface makes this simple.
+Giant Swarm provides a ClusterRole named write-client-certificates with the permissions required to create a workload cluster certificate.
+Bind this role to your service account in the namespace of the organization that owns the workload cluster.

 --token SERVICE_ACCOUNT_TOKEN \